Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Effect of Regularization

 \subsection{Impact on Adversarial Robustness}

 How does the use of regularization lead to better robustness against gradient-based adversarial attacks?
-To explain this, we examine the gradient directions in the 2D space of ResNet50 on CIFAR-10 in \figureautorefname~\ref{fig:7_a}.
-Note that the gradients shown in the figure is used to perturb the data in FGSM (and iterative FGSM), which is the most basic gradient-based attack.
-In areas with high cosine similarity to the class center (marked with a cross), the gradient directions point toward the origin.
-However, in areas with low cosine similarity, the gradients are nearly orthogonal to the class center vector, heading toward the decision boundary.
-Specifically, we show two samples in \figureautorefname~\ref{fig:7_a}: circles represent the features of correctly classified clean images, and triangles represent features after perturbation by an amount of $\epsilon = 8/255$.
-The feature vector well-aligned with the class center vector (green sample) can remain within the decision region after being perturbed, as the gradient points toward the origin.
-On the other hand, the feature vector poorly aligned with the class center vector (orange sample) moves toward the nearby decision boundary and easily becomes misclassified.
+To explain this, we examine the gradient directions in the 2D space of ResNet50 on CIFAR-10 in Fig.~\ref{fig:7_a}.
+Our goal is to investigate the distance between features and the decision boundary, as well as the direction in which these features move under adversarial perturbations.
+To this end, we employ FGSM, which is a single-step attack that provides a clear view of how features respond to adversarial noise.
+Note that the gradients shown in Fig.~\ref{fig:7_a} are used by FGSM to perturb the data.
+To visualize the gradient and perturbation directions together, we examine two sample features (green and orange) in Fig.~\ref{fig:7_a}.
+The amount of perturbation in FGSM is set to $\epsilon=8/255$.
+The feature vector well-aligned with the class center (green) remains within the decision region after perturbation, as the gradient points toward the origin.
+On the other hand, the feature vector poorly aligned with the class center (orange) moves along the gradient direction toward the nearby decision boundary and becomes easily misclassified.
+Therefore, when two features, one closely aligned with its class center and the other not, are compared, the latter is more vulnerable to attacks.

-To verify this in the original high-dimensional representation space, we apply the same attack to ResNet50 on ImageNet.
-The results are shown in the middle row of \figureautorefname~\ref{fig:5}, where the blue bars represent the histogram of cosine similarity between features and their class centers, and the orange line shows the attack success rate for each confidence bin.
-For regularized models, the number of features with high cosine similarity to the class center increases, and these features exhibit lower attack success rates, which is consistent with the results observed in the 2D representation space.
-Further discussions on adversarial robustness are provided in \appendixautorefname~\ref{appendix:rms_correlation}.
+We also verify the vulnerability of features to attacks with respect to the degree of alignment in the original representation space for ResNet50 trained on ImageNet.
+The results are shown in the middle row of Fig.~\ref{fig:5}, where the blue bars represent the histogram of cosine similarity between features and their class centers, and the orange line shows the attack success rate of FGSM attack for each confidence bin.
+It is evident that as the cosine similarity between features and class centers increases, indicating better alignment, the robustness improves.